jpadilla/pyjwt/README.md

 decoded = jwt.decode(token, 'secret', issuer='urn:foo')
 ```

+If the issuer claim is incorrect, `jwt.InvalidIssuerError` will be raised.

 ### Audience Claim

 > The aud (audience) claim identifies the recipients that the JWT is intended for.
 Each principal intended to process the JWT MUST identify itself with a value in the audience claim.
 If the principal processing the claim does not identify itself with a value in the aud claim when this claim is present, then the JWT MUST be rejected.
 In the general case, the aud value is an array of case-sensitive strings, each containing a StringOrURI value.
 In the special case when the JWT has one audience, the aud value MAY be a single case-sensitive string containing a StringOrURI value.
 The interpretation of audience values is generally application specific.
 Use of this claim is OPTIONAL.